Jil Tracy

-Jil Tracy is a Republican member of the Illinois State Senate, representing the 47th District since January 11, 2017.
+Jil Tracy (born 1973) is a Republican member of the Illinois State Senate, representing the 47th District since January 11, 2017.
 The district covers a large swath of west-central Illinois, including all of Adams, Brown, Cass, Hancock, Henderson, Mason, McDonough, Schuyler, Warren counties and portions of Fulton and Knox counties.
 She was a former member of the Illinois House of Representatives, who represented the 93rd district from her appointment in July 2006 until 2015.

 Legal career

 Tracy graduated from Southern Illinois University School of Law in 1979.
 Tracy practiced law in the Mount Sterling area from 1980 to 1997.
 While in private practice, she served as the attorney for the City of Mt.
 Sterling, the Mt.
 Sterling Fire Protection District, and the villages of Ripley and Mounds Station.
 Tracy was appointed by Attorney General Jim Ryan in 1997 to serve as Illinois Assistant Attorney General and Director of the West Central Regional Office.
 She continued in that office under Attorney General Lisa Madigan until 2004.